The latest round of Growing Places Fund is now closed.

 The Growing Places Fund was established by the Ministry for Housing, Communities and Local Government (formerly the Department for Communities and Local Government) and the Department for Transport in 2011 to unlock economic growth, create jobs and build houses and help ‘kick start’ development at stalled sites.
 The fund works as a recycled capital loan scheme regenerating funds based on the repayment schedules agreed for existing Growing Places Fund projects.

 A total of £49.2m Growing Places Fund capital funding was made available to SELEP for spend as a capital loan.
 The recyclable nature of the pot has enabled a total of £54.4m to be invested across 21 projects to date.
-Information about the types of project that have been supported to date can be found here.
+Click here for information about the types of project that have been supported to date.

 A number of repayments were made during 2018/19 and further repayments are expected during 2019/20.
 This provides the opportunity for the reinvestment of this funding in new projects.